Rho-estimators revisited: General theory and applications: Regression with a random design

 In order to evaluate the risk of our estimator $\widehat f$ of $f$, we endow $\sF$ with the loss function $d_{s}$ defined on $\sF\times\sF$ by

 This loss function depends on the true density $s$ of the errors $\ee$ and on the distribution $P_{W}$ of the design, hence on $P$.
-We have seen in Section~6.3 of Baraud, Birg\'e and Sart~\citeyearpar{Baraud:2014qv} that if the density $s$ is of order $\alpha$ with $\alpha\in (-1,1]$ (see Definition~26 of that paper for the order of a function) the restriction of $d_{s}$ to the $\L_{\infty}(P_{W})$-ball $\sB_{\infty}(b)$ centred at 0 with radius $b$ is equivalent (up to factors depending on $b$ and $s$) to
+We have seen in Section~6.3 of Baraud {\em et al.}~\citeyearpar{MR3595933} that, if the density $s$ is of order $\alpha$ with $\alpha\in (-1,1]$ (see Definition~26 of that paper for the order of a function), the restriction of $d_{s}$ to the $\L_{\infty}(P_{W})$-ball $\sB_{\infty}(b)$ centred at 0 with radius $b$ is equivalent (up to factors depending on $b$ and $s$) to

 In particular, if $\cF\subset \sB_{\infty}(b)$ and the true regression function $f$ also belongs to $\sB_{\infty}(b)$,